BobertForever/quadcopter_autonomy/README.md

 The purpose of this launchfile is to facilitate safely demoing leapmotion control in a public setting.
 A human monitor manually switches control between the wiimote and leap preventing a malicious or clumsy visitor from flying the quadcopter in an undesired way (control can be taken from them if they go awry).
+* Run the launchfile for the BWI Safe Leap Demo
 ```
 	roslaunch ardrone_fly ardrone_wii_leap_mux_demo.launch
 ```